How Can You Improve Your Credit Score?

 - Dec 10, 2025

-Your credit score can feel overwhelming, but improving it is simpler than you think.
+Improving your credit score is simpler than you think.
 It all comes down to a few key habits.
 Ready to boost your credit score?
 Here are 7 simple things you can do to make a big impact on your score.

 Pay On Time, Every Time.
 This is the #1 rule.
 Payment history is the most important factor in your score.
 Set up autopay to make sure you never miss a due date again.

 Pay Down Balances.
 Your credit utilization — the amount you owe vs. your total credit limit — makes up 30% of your score.
-Focus on paying down your credit card balances to get them below 30%, or even 10%, of your limit.
+Focus on paying down your credit card balances to get them below 30%, and preferably below 10%, of your limit.
+Also, you can make multiple smaller payments per month to keep reported balances low before statement closing dates.
+This helps utilization without needing to pay off everything at once.

 Request a Credit Limit Increase.
-If your income has increased or you've been a loyal customer, ask your bank for a higher limit.
+If your income has increased or you've been a loyal customer, ask your credit card issuer for a higher limit.
 As long as you don't spend more, your utilization ratio will drop immediately.

 Keep Old Accounts Open.
+Even if credit accounts are paid off, they contribute to your credit history and available credit.
 Your long-term credit history is valuable.
 Even if you don't use an old credit card anymore, keep it open (as long as it doesn't have an annual fee) to let your history work for you.

 Only Apply For Cards You Need.
 Applying for a bunch of new cards can negatively impact your score.
 Available credit cards can also be a big temptation to spend on things you don’t need.